kwiesmueller/ubisoft-backend-interview/README.md

 ## Description

+### Intro

+If you wonder, why that much text for a test I wasn't even asked for?
+Let's call out loud thinking and self reminding.
+While this text might explain my thoughts and decisions to somebody at Ubi stumbling over my PR, it is mainly thought as self-improvement.
+I took the chance to build something easy aside from my other projects to go over my own decisions, patterns and best/worst practices.
+I guess when I am done I might convert this into some kind of endless refactoring experiment of sorts.
+Who knows.

+### Facts

 My implementation of this test is written in Golang.
 This choice was somehow obvious to me, as I on one hand really like to work with go, and on the other hand think it is a perfect match on this.
 The implementation might be slightly longer than using NodeJS, Python or others but for that, one gets a solid, well tested and naturally multi-threading service with a very small footprint.